 Systematic survey of the universal theology of the New Church: God the Creator, the Lord the Redeemer, the Holy Spirit, the Holy Scripture and Ten Commandments, and Faith.
 Text: True Christian Religion.
+Can be co-enrolled with Religion 305, with permission of instructor and program director.
 3 Credits.